mrquincle/uav-console/README.md

 * npm install -d # uses information from package.json to install the required packages in node_modules
 * firefox http://localhost:8082

-It seems to be (http://www.futurealoof.com/posts/nodemodules-in-git.html "practice") to commit also node modules in the nodejs community, hence I did.
+It seems to be [practice](http://www.futurealoof.com/posts/nodemodules-in-git.html) to commit also node modules in the nodejs community, hence I did.
 It should accelerate your install and "npm install -d" should get you even more uptodate if you want to.

 ## Copyrights
 The copyrights (2012) belong to: